HugoAlbuquerque1993/Frontend-Mentor/rest-countries-api/README.md

 ![Design preview for the REST Countries API with color theme switcher coding challenge](./design/desktop-preview.jpg)

+## ATTENTION!
+Hugo here!

+### English:
+I would like to highlight the implementation of two new features.
+The first one is the addition of a translator for my native language, Brazilian Portuguese (Pt-Br).
+The second is the ability to view the number of countries loaded in the current search filter.

+Although these features were not part of the original challenge, I decided to include them to enhance the application and make my personal contribution.
+Unfortunately, it would require a significant amount of time to review the code and ensure its maintainability and scalability.
+However, since the challenge itself has been successfully completed, and the app will not evolve beyond its current state, there is no need to review the code.

+I am proud of the results achieved and happy with the new features implemented.
+I hope to one day work on larger projects, continue learning, and always give my best.

+### Português:
+Gostaria de destacar a implementação de duas novas funcionalidades.
+A primeira é a adição de um tradutor para meu idioma nativo, o Português do Brasil (Pt-Br).
+A segunda é a capacidade de visualizar a quantidade de países carregados no filtro de pesquisa atual.

+Embora essas funcionalidades não fossem parte do desafio original, decidi incluí-las para aprimorar a aplicação e deixar minha contribuição pessoal.
+Infelizmente precisaria de bastante tempo para revisar o código e garantir sua manutenibilidade e escalabilidade.
+Mas como desafio em si  foi concluído com sucesso e o APP não evoluirá a partir desse ponto que se encontra, não será necessário revisar o código.

+Estou orgulhoso do resultado alcançado e  feliz com as novas funcionalidades implementadas.
+Espero um dia poder trabalhar em projetos grandioso, continuar aprendendo e sempre dando o meu melhor.

+# Below is the readme of the challenge

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.